PatrickLang/enhancements/keps/sig-windows/20190103-windows-node-support.md

     - Pod (single or multiple containers per Pod with process isolation).
 There are no notable differences in Pod status fields between Linux and Windows containers
     - Services types NodePort, ClusterIP, LoadBalancer, and ExternalName
     - Workload controllers ReplicaSet, ReplicationController, Deployments, StatefulSets, DaemonSet, Job, CronJob
-    - ConfigMap, Secrets: as environment variables or volumes
+    - ConfigMap, Secrets: as environment variables or volumes (Volume subpath does not work)
     - Resource limits
     - Pod & container metrics
     - Horizontal Pod Autoscaling